1 | Shoal Bay

 On the eastern end of Savannah Bay, Junk's Hole boasts wonderfully calm waters and soft sand.
 It's a less crowded Beach on Anguilla, but it's becoming increasingly popular.

-This beach is located a little more than a mile (approximately two kilometers) to the northeast of the center of East End.
+Situated within easy traveling distance of the Valley, this beach is a little more than a mile (approximately two kilometers) to the northeast of the center of East End.

 Even in the Caribbean, where beaches rule, Anguilla's beaches are known for being the best of the best.
 Soft, brilliant-white sands stretch out against clear blue waters.
 While there are other things to do on the island, spending time in the sand and surf is the number-one reason to come here.
 In spite of Anguilla's small size, it boasts more than 30 spectacular beaches.
 All beaches are open to the public, though some… more…